JorgeSaicoski/portfolio-manager/docs/authentication/README.md

 - Email notifications for admins
 - Approving and rejecting users
 - Testing the approval process
+- Complete workflow examples with real scenarios

 **When to use:** B2B applications or when user verification is required

+**See also:** [Custom Enrollment Quickstart](custom-enrollment-quickstart.md) for a faster setup guide with practical examples

 ### [Application Access Control](user-management/application-access-control.md) 🆕
 **Control which users can access which applications using groups**